Climate and Average Weather Year Round in Payson Utah, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Payson varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Payson is April, with an average of 6.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 23% on April 28.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Payson experiences some seasonal variation in monthly rainfall.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Payson experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Payson experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.0 months, from November 12 to March 12, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 4, with an average total liquid-equivalent accumulation of 0.5 inches.
+The snowy period of the year lasts for 4.0 months, from November 12 to March 12, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Payson is January, with an average snowfall of 3.9 inches.

 The length of the day in Payson varies significantly over the course of the year.
 In 2021, the shortest day is December 21, with 9 hours, 19 minutes of daylight; the longest day is June 20, with 15 hours, 1 minute of daylight.